soda480/single-line/README.md

 ![example2](https://raw.githubusercontent.com/soda480/single-line/main/docs/images/example2.gif)

 By default messages will be printed out to the sys.stdout stream but you can designate sys.stderr by setting the `stream` parameter.
+Note if stream is not connected to an interactive terminal device 'SingleLine` will simply print the message, color and cursor directives will be ignored.
 This example also shows the extent of using colors when printing messages.

 ```Python
 import sys